 10. The Rezort (2015)

 Following a near-apocalyptic zombie outbreak, humans are once again in control.
 The ReZort, a safari park, offers its guests the opportunity to kill as many zombies in a controlled environment.
 With an unusual and original plot, “The Rezort” is a low budget movie with incredible makeup effects and camera work.
 Character development happens while the action takes place so you certainly won’t feel bored during the whole film.
 The film brings freshness to the genre despite some performances that leave us wanting more serious and professional.

 Read More: Best 90s Movies on Netflix

 9. Ladronas de Almas (2015)

 By the way, the translation for the movie title is ‘Soul Robbers’, if you were wondering.
 ‘Ladronas de Almas’ is set during the Mexican Independence War in the early 1800s.
-In a remotely located estate, a group of insurgents are seeking a home invasion, which apparently is inhabited by a wheelchair-ridden old man, his three daughters and a servant.
+In a remotely located estate, a group of insurgents is seeking a home invasion, which apparently is inhabited by a wheelchair-ridden old man, his three daughters, and a servant.
 The marauders soon come to know the truth about the inhabitants – the women are not only skilled fighters, but they’re also zombies which explains why a servant from Haiti resides along with the family.
 The movie opened up to positive reviews and was praised for its cliffhanger in the end and the vague possibility of landing with a sequel.

 Read More: Best Suspense Movies on Netflix